gabrielglbh/MyNotes/README.md

 It is capable of creating checklists, simple notes and you can attach alarms on notes.

-This project has helped to start programming in Android: RecyclerViews, Room Database, LiveData, WorkManager and many more components.
+This project has helped me to start programming in Android: RecyclerViews, Room Database, LiveData, WorkManager and many more components.